tpf/tprf-hugo-site/content/legal.md

 ---
-title: "Legal - The Perl and Raku Foundation"
+title: "Legal"
 url:   "/legal.html"
 ---
-LegalThe Perl Foundation is a legally registered DBA (Doing Business As) name of Yet Another Society.
+The Perl Foundation is a legally registered DBA (Doing Business As) name of Yet Another Society.
 The foundation incorporated as Yet Another Society, so that's the name you'll see in the earlier documents.
 We now use the name